dart-lang/language/resources/type-system/flow-analysis.md

 Definitions:

-- `demote(promotionChain, written)`, is a promotion chain obtained by deleting any elements from `promotionChain` that do not satisfy `written <: T`. _In effect, this removes any type promotions that are no longer valid after the assignment of a value of type `written`._
+- `demote(promotionChain, written)`, is a subsequence of `promotionChain` which contains every element `T` where `written <: T`. _In effect, this removes any type promotions that are no longer valid after the assignment of a value of type `written`._
   - _Note that if `promotionChain` is strictly bounded by `T`, it follows that `demote(promotionChain, written)` is also strictly bounded by `T`._